-We match our outcome variable with predictors to build a valid synthetic TPG.
-We therefore gathered aggregate data about the share of public transport and individual motorized vehicles in Swiss urban areas from the Swiss National Travel Surveys for 2010\footnote{See \url{https://www.bfs.admin.ch/asset/de/su-d-11.04.03-MZ-2010-G07.3.1.1} (accessed November 9, 2021).} and 2015\footnote{See \url{https://www.bfs.admin.ch/bfs/en/home/statistics/mobility-transport.html} (accessed November 9, 2021).}.
+We match our outcome variable with predictors, forces working in a public transportation setting, to predict our outcome variable and build a valid synthetic TPG.
+We, therefore, gathered aggregate data about the share of public transport and individual motorized vehicles in Swiss urban areas from the Swiss Mobility and Transport Microcensus for 2010\footnote{See \url{https://www.bfs.admin.ch/asset/de/su-d-11.04.03-MZ-2010-G07.3.1.1} (accessed November 9, 2021).} and 2015\footnote{See \url{https://www.bfs.admin.ch/bfs/en/home/statistics/mobility-transport.html} (accessed November 9, 2021).}.
 We use these modal-split predictors to map the choice of transport modes in each urban area.
 In addition, we include variables for population growth and population density yearly provided by the association of cities.\footnote{See \url{https://staedteverband.ch/de/Info/publikationen/statistik-der-schweizer-stadte} (accessed October 21, 2021).} These variables account for the potential demand for public transport in a given region.
 Finally, we use the average of pre-treatment outcomes for 2012 to 2014 (after 2011, the tram network of Geneva did not expand any further) for treated and control units as predictors.